rdmouhouadi/BuilderLab/README.md

 Nowadays, breaking into tech requires real projects — not tutorials, not toy apps, but portfolio-worthy projects that solve actual technical or business problems.
 That is hard to do alone, and even harder when you are not sure where to start.

 BuilderLab is for **anyone who learns by building**: university students, bootcamp graduates, self-taught developers, career switchers, and online learners.
-If you are building skills and want to ship something real alongside people who are doing the same — this is your hive.
+If you are building skills and want to ship something real alongside people who are doing the same — this is your platform.

 **A builder is not defined by where they studied.
 They are defined by what they ship.**